lukas-clarke/eight_sleep/README.md

 ## TODO ##
 - Streamline process for getting client_id and client_secret.
 It would be nice to have it (mostly) scripted or to have a preconfigured AVD available to get the values.
+- Translate "Heat Set" values to temperature values in degrees for easier use.

 ### Credits ###
 Thanks to @mezz64 for developing the previous Eight Sleep integration.